butadpj/nvim-config/README.md

 # My Neovim Configuration

-_"A modern Neovim configuration for web devs"_
+_"A Neovim configuration of someone who's a huge fan of VS Code"_

 ## Features